 Mid-year elections cannot be retroactive to allow for refunds.
-If a participant had already contributed $1,000 to their FSA, they may decrease their election to that amount; they are not allowed to decrease the election to less than $1,000 and get a refund.
+If a participant had already contributed $1,000 to their FSA, they may decrease their election to that amount.
+They are not allowed to decrease the election to less than $1,000 and get a refund.

 Extended Grace Period for Health FSAs and DCAP

 Employers may now amend their plans to allow for beneficiaries to use their unused health FSA, Dependent Care FSA, or Limited Purpose FSA funds.
-The guidance applies to grace periods ending in 2020 or a plan year ending in 2020, allowing the spending extension to end December 31, 2020.
+The guidance applies to grace periods ending in 2020 or plan years ending in 2020, allowing the spending extension to end December 31, 2020.
 If a plan does not have a grace period but the plan year ends in 2020, the employer may allow participants to apply the unused amount through December 31, 2020.

 Deadline for Plan Amendments

 Employers are not required to adopt these changes.
 In order to allow mid-year elections and extend grace periods for 2020, employers have until December 31, 2021 to file a plan amendment.

 In Notice 2020-33, the IRS also updated guidelines for FSA carryover.
 Since 2013, health FSA participants whose plans allowed the carryover option could carry over a maximum of $500 in unused funds to the following year.

 Going forward, the maximum carryover amount will be indexed to 20 percent of the annual maximum election.
 For 2022 FSA plan years, participants may carryover a maximum of $570 (20 percent of $2,850) to the next year.